 An estimated 208 million people use illegal drugs.
 In the month prior to a survey done in 2007 by the National Survey on Drug Use and Health, the results showed that 8% of the population aged 12 and older, or 19.9 million Americans used illegal drugs.
 The top 10% of American drinkers, 24 million adults over the age of 18, consume on average 10 drinks per day.

 Statistics on addiction recovery rates are hard to find due to the varying degrees of quality for each treatment center and due to the different types of substance abuse.
 Because drug addiction is such a prevalent problem today, the statistics on its usage and on relapse rates are the focus; as to fix a problem one must first know what the problem is.
 However, it is necessary to know what percentage of addicts recover from treatment and that varies from rehab to rehab, and as more studies are done on this and as more alternative programs continue to surface, as they are, we will know more on addiction recovery rates.

 Some statistics for inpatient treatment plans show that:

 - Out of 73% of addicts who completed treatment, 21% remain sober after 5 years.

 - Out of 51% of addicts who completed residential treatment, 21% remained sober after 5 years.

 - Out of 43% of addicts who completed outpatient drug-free treatment, 18% remained sober after five years.

 Addiction recovery is possible.
-The more alternative addiction recovery programs that continue to pop up, the more religious rehabs become known, the greater the focus on holistic and nutritional healing in treatment facilities.
+The more alternative addiction recovery programs that continue to pop up, the more religious rehabs become known.
 This will then increase the number of detox-based rehabs, resulting in greater chances that statistics on addiction recovery will rise.